 Feta is not the top priority for those who are following the vegan diet.
 These people would go for tofu cheese as they do not want to consume dairy products.

-Besides, all recent vegan dishes use tofu as the base.
+Besides, all recent vegan dishes use it as the base since tofu’s mild flavor can easily combine with other ingredients.
 And it acts as a dipping sauce to spice up typical Indian foods like tortilla chips and nacho cheese.

 To make tofu get a similar texture like feta, remember to drain out the water from it and let it absorb the marinade.
 As a result, tofu cheese will crumble in a way like feta.

 Out of several substitutes, this one is pretty much similar to feta.
 They’re both Greek cheeses, so there’s no significant difference between these two.

 For the look, it’s favored by the freshly whitish color and a slightly tangy flavor, just like feta.
 You get to see it served with veggies, plant-based oils, and varieties of salads.

 For example, if feta is made from sheep’s milk, halloumi is made from a great combination of goat’s milk and sheep’s milk.
 Also, its high melting point means that you can use it for fried and grilled dishes (3).

 It does not matter if you’re new to feta cheese or not, there’s more about this world’s oldest cheese you might love to know!